MITLibraries/MITlibraries-parent/docs/css-and-design-notes.md

 #### Autoprefixing

 This file is then autoprefixed (into `/css/build/prefixed/global.css`), meaning that the Grunt Autoprefixer plugin automatically adds prefixed CSS rules where necessary to the file.
-Note that this means that prefixes are never hand-written into the CSS. _This step is critically important_ to ensure that the site preforms well and looks good on older browsers.
+Note that this means that prefixes are never hand-written into the CSS. _This step is critically important_ to ensure that the site performs well and looks good on older browsers.

 #### Minification